Melanoma March 2016 is launched

 During the launch, MIA also updated progress on world-first research into treatment for melanoma brain metastases funded by money raised during the 2014 Melanoma March.

-The ground-breaking ‘ABC Trial’, supported by Australia and New Zealand Melanoma Trials Group (ANZMTG), is comparing the use of various immunotherapies in patients with melanoma that has spread to their brain.
+The ground-breaking ‘ABC Trial’, supported by Melanoma and Skin Cancer Trials (MASC Trials), is comparing the use of various immunotherapies in patients with melanoma that has spread to their brain.
 Running since 2014, the study is showing promising early findings.
 Patients who once were given just months to live are now surviving longer than a year.

 “It’s only early days, but so far we are seeing a tripling of life expectancy for some patients with melanoma that has spread to the brain.
 There are also added benefits because this kind of work is a world first.
 Everything we are using is unique – we’re developing new techniques to investigate and learn from the patients’ blood and tumour samples, together with much more advanced brain imaging, which is allowing us to stay at the forefront of research," MIA's Deputy Director Associate Professor Jonathan Stretch said.